 - If you have an account with us, we will keep your information for as long as you have any open account and for a further 6 years after its closure (and in some cases for longer, but only if we have a lawful basis to do so).

-- If you participate in our research and surveys, we will hold your information for as long as you continue to do so and for a maximum of 6 months after you unsubscribe;
+- If you participate in our research and surveys, we will hold your information for a maximum of 6 months after which it will be anonymised or be deleted.

-- If you subscribe to our updates, we will ask for subscription renewals every 2 years.
-If we do not hear from you, we will take reasonable steps to delete your data as soon as we can; and
+- If you subscribe to receive by email our latest news and updates, including the introduction of new products and services, as a member of any community or programme we establish and you join, we will ask for subscription renewals every 2 years.
+If we do not hear from you, we will take reasonable steps to delete your data as soon as we can.

 - If you have e-mailed us for feedback or to inquire about a particular matter, we will hold your personal information for a maximum of 6 months since our last interaction.